-Anthony Mason is the founding principal of AMA Project Management, an independent nine-person firm established in 1984 in Los Angeles whose primary focus is the project management of high-end, complex hospitality, entertainment, healthcare, education, residential, and commercial projects.
-Mason has also worked as a UN Consultant on the Project Management of Capital Expenditures Projects in Malawi, Central Africa, and has also worked in Algeria, Saudi Arabia, China, Ireland, and the UK, as well as throughout the United States.
+Anthony Mason is the founding principal of AMA Project Management, an independent Ten-person firm established in 1984 in Los Angeles whose primary focus is the project management of, large scale and complex Hospitality, Entertainment, Healthcare, Education, Residential and Commercial projects.
+Mason has also worked as a UN Consultant on the Project Management of Capital Expenditures Projects in Malawi, Central Africa, and has worked in Algeria, Saudi Arabia, Macao, and the UK, as well as throughout the United States.

-Mason believes the solution to specific industry and project delivery problems is not to reorganize/refocus the traditional team and its traditional process, but to edit/ restructure the processes and practices, and to develop procedures that effectively align the profession's work practices procedures and roles needed.
-Mr. Mason holds a bachelor's degree in Construction Management from South Bank University, a Master's degree in Architecture from the Bartlett School of Architecture and Planning, and was elected to Fellowships in the Royals Institute of Chartered Surveyors, the Chartered Institute of Building, and the Institute of Management.
-He also was a tenured faculty member at Westminster University and taught at Bartlett School of Architecture and Planning/UCL, London.
+Mason believes the solution to specific industry and project delivery problems is not to reorganize/refocus the traditional team approach and its process but to adjust the processes and practices, to develop procedures that more effectively align the profession's work practices, procedures and roles required for an improved teamworking process to reduce risk and achieve and a more certain outcome.
+Mr. Mason holds a bachelor's degree in Construction Management from South Bank University, a Master's degree in Architecture from the Bartlett School of Architecture and Planning, and studied for a PhD at Henley Management College/Brunel University U.K, and was elected to Fellowships in the Royals Institute of Chartered Surveyors, the Chartered Institute of Building and the Institute of Management.
+He also was a Tenured Faculty Member at Westminster University and taught at Bartlett School or Architecture and Planning/UCL, London.